menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Taylor has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Taylor has few renters and college students.
 But the biggest reason it is quieter in Taylor than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Taylor may be for you.

-The citizens of Taylor are slightly better educated than the national average of 21.84% for all cities and towns, with 21.64% of adults in Taylor having a bachelor's degree or advanced degree.
+The education level of Taylor citizens is a little higher than the average for US cities and towns: 21.64% of adults in Taylor have at least a bachelor's degree.

 The per capita income in Taylor in 2022 was $24,464, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $97,856 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.